Extradited 'El Chapo' Guzman arrives in US

 In 2001, he escaped from a prison in Jalisco in a laundry cart.
 Guzman was apprehended in February 2014 and escaped from Altiplano prison in July 2015 by crawling through an opening in the shower area of his cell block leading to a mile-long tunnel.

-In August, Guzman's son was kidnapped from a Puerto Vallarta restaurant, in what was perceived as an attempt to exploit the cartel's vulnerability.
+In August, Guzman's son was kidnapped from a Puerto Vallarta restaurant in what was perceived as an attempt to exploit the cartel's vulnerability.
 He was later freed.

 'El Chapo' said drug trade would continue